256dpi/esp-mqtt/README.md

 # esp-mqtt

-**MQTT library for the esp-idf based on the lwmqtt project**
+**MQTT component for the esp-idf based on the lwmqtt project**

-This library bundles the lwmqtt client and adds a simple async API similar to other esp networking libraries.
+This component bundles the lwmqtt client and adds a simple async API similar to other esp networking components.

 ## Installation